Jim & Jody Pearson

 Keeping My Head Above Water

 Peppermint Circus?
 Yup, yet another obscure late '60s British psych act who've only really come to light again due to a slew of compilations of lesser-known efforts from the era.
-I haven't heard the 'A' of their first (of four, surprisingly) singles, I Won't Be There, but the flip, Keeping My Head Above Water, is a pretty decent number, described on bassist Alan Tallis' website as 'the B side that should have been the A side'.
+The 'A' of their first (of four, surprisingly) singles, I Won't Be There, is a vaguely skalike effort of no great quality, but the flip, Keeping My Head Above Water, is a pretty decent number, described (correctly) on bassist Alan Tallis' website as 'the B side that should have been the A side'.

 Presumably the band's keyboard player at the time (possibly Clive Hartley) plays a perfectly pleasant, if unexciting string part that runs through most of Keeping My Head..., adding to its 'worth hearing' status.
 Thankfully, those nice Past & Present people have included it on part two of their estimable Piccadilly Sunshine series, the 'A' being on part one.

 No Man's Land (1975, 38.31/49.43) ***½/TTTTT

 |Sun Sets Sail